-3. MAM-GIOCA CURRICULUM (PITTSBURGH)
+3. MAM CURRICULUM AND PROGRAM POLICIES

+You will normally complete the MAM Program in two academic years of full-time study.
 The MAM curriculum is structured with a set of Common Core courses and electives.

 In order to successfully complete the MAM Program, you must complete the following:

-- 150 units of course credit at Carnegie Mellon;
+- 198 units of course credit;

-- All core courses (unless you exempt them);
+- All Core courses (unless you exempt them);

-- Approved electives;
+- Approved electives; and

+- Approved summer internship

-- All other standards for graduation, including meeting minimum grade point averages; and
+- All other standards for graduation, including meeting minimum grade point average of 3.0.

-- 48 credits of transfer units from Bologna